xebol/task-tracker/README.md

 # Task Tracker
-A simple multipage app built with VueJS on the frontend while leveraging json-server as the backend.
-It allows user to add and remove tasks.
-A user can also toggle a particular task by double clicking it to set the reminder.
+A simple multipage app is built with VueJS on the frontend while leveraging json-server as the backend.
+It allows users to add and remove tasks.
+Users can also toggle a particular task by double-clicking it to set the reminder.

 # Final Product
 !["Add a task by clicking the 'Add Task' button."](https://github.com/xebol/task-tracker/blob/main/docs/Screenshot%202023-06-03%20at%201.43.28%20PM.png?raw=true)